hands on deck!”

 within the operational processes of an organization.
 Nowhere is this

-more apparent than how an organization schedules their staff and the
+more apparent than how an organization schedules its staff and the

 tools and processes they use for that important operational system.